Samuel-Chapuis/EidoVehicules/README.md

 ### Steps

-1. Download and install Minecraft Forge for version 1.20.1.
+1. Download and install Minecraft Forge for version 1.20.1 from the [modrinth](https://modrinth.com/mod/4plane).
 2. Place the `ForPlanes Mod` `.jar` file in your `mods` folder (found in your Minecraft directory).
 3. Launch Minecraft with the Forge profile and enjoy the mod!